 This is where your lawyer will draft legally binding instruments to formalise your agreements.

 Drafting legal documents is complex, especially if you split property and superannuation.
-We recommend you engage a Family Lawyer to draft your orders and submit them to the Family Court on your behalf.
+We recommend you engage a family lawyer to draft your orders and submit them to the Family Court on your behalf.

-Is Independent Legal Advice right for you?
+Is a family lawyer right for you?

 Not at all.
 Having a lawyer doesn’t have to mean inflaming tensions — the professionals in our Network are committed to de-escalation and Court as a last resort.
 If things have escalated, it’s still possible to turn your matter around with the right team.